webstudio-is/webstudio/apps/builder/docs/test-cases.md

 1. Breakpoints

    - Clicking on different breakpoints resizes the canvas
-   - Canvas width slider lets you resize canvas only within its bounds
-   - Zoom slider works
-   - Hovering over breakpoints with the mouse shows the right one in preview
    - Click on Edit breakpoints shows you breakpoints editor
      - lets you change the breakpoint min-width value and it gets applied immediately on the canvas and on the width slider constraint
      - adding a new breakpoint adds it, lets you specify the value, works like every other breakpoint